top of page

 IMG_2675_edited.jpg

-Joe Nockels is Research Associate for the University of Sheffield's Digital Humanities Institute (DHI), responsible for developing and supporting the strategic research theme -Digital Representation of Cultural Artefacts, which sets out to advance the state-of-the-art in the digital capture, interpretation and representation of physical culture.
+Joe Nockels is a Research Associate for the University of Sheffield's Digital Humanities Institute (DHI), responsible for developing the strategic research theme -Digital Representation of Cultural Artefacts, which sets out to advance the state-of-the-art in the digital capture, interpretation and representation of physical culture.
+In August, he will be joining the University of Glasgow as a Lecturer in Digital Humanities, co-supervising their new Digital Humanities MSc.

-His research focuses on AI-enabled Automated Text Recognition (ATR) and its critical use on historical archives, and its impact on the information environment, memory institutions and their users.
-This has led to research partnerships with the Library of Congress and National Library of Scotland in foregrounding digital scholarship using such methods.
+His research mainly focuses on AI-enabled Automated Text Recognition (ATR) and its critical use on historical archives, and its impact on the information environment, memory institutions and their users.
+This has led to research partnerships with the Library of Congress, National Library of Scotland, and Archives Records Council Wales, in foregrounding digital scholarship using such methods.

 He also experiments modestly with image recognition, 3D modelling, geospatial data and digital methods for genealogical research.